pappasam/nvim-repl/README.md

 Create, use, and remove an [interactive repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) within Neovim.

-This plugin uses a Neovim-specific api and is only intended to be used with the latest version of Neovim.
+This plugin uses a Neovim-specific api and is only intended to be used with the latest version of Neovim (0.5.0+).

 2 pluggable mappings are provided; they rely on the latest version of Tim Pope's [vim-repeat](https://github.com/tpope/vim-repeat).

 ## Installation